-We can group the Unified Schema XML API under two categories: Publish and Inquiry.
-The Publish XML API is used to publish metadata instances belonging to different entities of the Unified Schema and consists of the following functions: save business: Used to add/update one or more business entities into the hybrid service. save session: Used to add/update one or more session entities into the hybrid service.
-Each session may contain one-to-many metadata, one-tomany service entities, and have a lifetime (lease). save service: Used to add/update one or more service entries into the hybrid service.
+Table 3 gives the list of available XML API, which we introduce with the Unified Schema Specification.
+The Publish XML API is used to publish metadata instances belonging to different entities of the Unified Schema.
+It consists of the following functions: save business: Used to add/update one or more business entities into the hybrid service. save session: Used to add/update one or more session entities into the hybrid service.
+Each session may contain one-to-many metadata, one-to-many service entities and have a lifetime (lease). save service: Used to add/update one or more service entries into the hybrid service.
 Each service entity may contain one-to-many metadata element and may have a lifetime (lease). save metadata: Used to register or update one or more metadata associated with a service. delete business: Used to delete one or more business entity structures. delete session: Used to delete one or more sessionEntity structures. delete service: Used to delete one or more service entity structures. delete metadata: Used to delete existing metadata elements from the hybrid service.
-The Inquiry XML API is used to pose inquiries and to retrieve metadata from the service.
-It consists of the following functions: find business: This API call locates specific businesses within the hybrid services. find session: Used to find sessionEntity elements.
+The Inquiry XML API is used to pose inquiries and to retrieve metadata from service.
+It consists of following functions: find business: This API call locates specific businesses within the hybrid services. find session: Used to find sessionEntity elements.
 The find session API call returns a session list matching the conditions specified in the arguments. find service: Used to locate specific services within the hybrid service. find metadata: Used to find service entity elements.
 The find service API call returns a service list matching the criteria specified in the arguments. get businessDetail: Used to retrieve businessEntity data structure of the Unified Schema corresponding to each of the business key values specified in the arguments. get sessionDetail: Used to retrieve sessionEntity data structure corresponding to each of the session key values specified in the arguments. get serviceDetail: Used to retrieve service entity data structure corresponding to each of the service key values specified in the arguments. get metadataDetail: Used to retrieve the metadata structure corresponding to the metadata key values specified.

-Using the Unified Schema XML API: Given these capabilities, one can simply populate the Hybrid Service with Unified Schema metadata instances as in the following scenario.
-Say, a user wants to publish both session-related and interaction-independent metadata associated with an existing service.
-In this case, the user constructs a metadata entity instance.
+Using the Unified Schema XML API: Given these capabilities, one can simply populate the Hybrid Service with Unified Schema metadata instances using its XML API as in the following scenario.
+Say, a user wants to publish both session-related and interaction-independent metadata associated to an existing service.
+In this case, the user constructs metadata entity instance.
 Each metadata entity has both system-defined and user-defined identifiers.
-The uniqueness of the system-defined identifier is ensured by the system itself; whereas, the user-defined identifier is used simply to enable users to manage their memory space in the context service.
-We can illustrate a context as in the following examples: a) ((throughput, 0.9)) and b) ((system-defined-uuid, user-defined-uuid, "Job completed")).
-A metadata entity also can be associated with the site or sessionEntity of the Unified Schema, and it has a lifetime.
-As the metadata entity instances are constructed, they can be published with the "save_metadata" function of the Unified Schema XML API.
-On receiving a publishing metadata request, the system processes the request, extracts the metadata entity instance, assigns a unique identifier, stores in the in-memory storage, and returns a respond back to the client.
+The uniqueness of the system-defined identifier is ensured by the system itself, whereas, the user-defined identifier is simply used to enable users to manage their memory space in the context service.
+As an example, we can illustrate a context as in the following examples: a) ((throughput, 0.9)) and b) ((system-defined-uuid, user-defined-uuid, "Job completed")).
+A metadata entity can be also associated with site, or sessionEntity of the Unified Schema and it has a lifetime.
+As the metadata entity instances are constructed, they can be published with "save_metadata" function of the Unified Schema XML API.
+On receiving publishing metadata request, the system processes the request, extracts the metadata entity instance, assigns a unique identifier, stores in the in-memory storage and returns a respond back to the client.